The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 Python raises a KeyError when you attempt to access a key that doesn’t exist in a dictionary.

-In this case the key ‘France’ doesn’t exist in the countries dictionary.
+In this case, the key ‘France’ doesn’t exist in the countries

-Notice also how Python can tell at which line of the code the exception has occurred.
-This is very useful to find the cause of the error quickly when you have hundreds or thousands of lines of code.
+Notice also how Python tells at which line of code the exception has occurred.
+This is very useful to find the cause of the error quickly when you have hundreds or thousands of lines of code to go through.

 Core skill: When Python raises an exception a traceback is included.
-A traceback is used to give you all the details you need to understand the type of exception and to find what has caused it in your code.
+A traceback gives you all the details you need to understand the type of exception and to find what has caused it in your code.

-There are two very basic fixes for the key error if your program is simple:
+There are two basic fixes for the key error if your program is simple:

-But those are not robust approaches and don’t prevent a similar error from occurring again in the future.
+But those are not robust approaches and don’t prevent a similar error from occurring again.

 First option

-Tell Python not to return a KeyError if we try to access a key that doesn’t exist in the dictionary, but to return a default value instead.
+Tell Python not to return a KeyError if you try to access a key that doesn’t exist in the dictionary, but to return a default value instead.

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}